Fishing cat: Behaviour and ecology

+It marks its home range using cheek-rubbing, head rubbing, chin rubbing, neck rubbing and urine-spraying to leave scent marks; it also sharpens its claws and displays flehmen.
+The pungent smell of fishing cat urine markings is due to 3-Mercapto-3-methylbutan-1-ol, a breakdown product of felinine.

-The fishing cat's main prey is fish; scat collected in India's Keoladeo National Park revealed that fish comprises about three-quarters of its diet, with the remainder consisting of birds, insects, small rodents; molluscs, reptiles including snakes, amphibians and carrion of domestic cattle supplement its diet.
+Fishing cat feces collected in India's Keoladeo National Park revealed that fish comprises about three-quarter of its diet, with the remainder consisting of birds, small rodents and insects; molluscs, reptiles, amphibians, carrion of cattle and grass supplement its diet.
+Its main prey in the Godavari River delta is fish, including flathead grey mullet, green chromide and Mozambique tilapia, which comprised three fifths of its diet, whereas rodents and crabs made up the remainder of the diet.
+The diet make-up remained relatively constant throughout the year.
 Fishing cats have been observed while hunting along the edges of watercourses, grabbing prey from the water, and sometimes diving into the water to catch prey further from the banks.

-It marks its home range using cheek-rubbing, head rubbing, chin rubbing, neck rubbing and urine-spraying to leave scent marks.
-It also sharpens its claws and displays flehmen.
+It prefers hunting in shallow water and spends about half the time lying in wait for prey to approach.

 Reproduction and development

 Wild fishing cats most likely mate during January and February; most kittens in the wild were observed in March and April.
-In captivity, the gestation period lasts 63–70 days; females give birth to two or three kittens.
-They weigh around 170 g at birth, and are able to actively move around by the age of one month.
+However, fishing cats may mate as late as June.
+In captivity, the gestation period lasts 63–70 days; females give birth to an average of two to three kittens; the litter size can be as small as one to as large as four.
+Kittens weigh around 170 g at birth and are able to actively move around by the age of one month.
 They begin to play in water and to take solid food when about two months old, but are not fully weaned until six months old.
-They reach full adult size when about eight and a half months old, acquire their adult canine teeth by 11 months, and are sexually mature when approximately 15 months old.
+They reach full adult size when about eight and a half months old, acquire their adult canine teeth by 11 months and are sexually mature when approximately 15 months old.
 They live up to 10 years in captivity.
+The generation length of the fishing cat is five years.

+Health

+Fishing cats are susceptible to carnivore protoparvovirus, a disease known to kill them.
+This disease significantly damages the kidney, spleen and gastrointestinal tract of the body.
+The fishing cat is also vulnerable to diseases and medical conditions such as feline hemoplasmas, transitional cell carcinoma and canine distemper virus.
+One captive individual was even recorded with chlamydiota.
+Additionally, in a 2012 case study, Toxocara cati was reported as the cause of death of young captive fishing cats.